Israeli-Inspired Bliss: Warm Chickpeas with Creamy Tahini Sauce

 - Heat olive oil in frypan over medium heat.

-- Add red onion and saute for 2 minutes, then add garlic, za'atar and cumin, stirring constantly.
+- Add red onion and saute for 2 minutes, then add garlic, za'atar, cumin and turmeric (optional, for colour), stirring constantly.
 Cook for a further 1 minute.

 - Add chickpeas and lemon juice to deglaze the pan, then turn off heat.